-According to train accident statistics, broken or cracked rail and welds contribute to more than half of the train derailment accidents in the country.
+According to train accident statistics, broken or cracked rails and welds contribute to more than half of the train derailment accidents in the country.

-Poor workmanship, freezing weather, or improper stressing of continuously welded rails can cause the welds to break open, increasing the risk of a dangerous derailment.
+Poor artistry, freezing weather, or improper stressing of continuously welded rails can cause the welds to break open, increasing the risk of a dangerous derailment.

 The disturbances in the rail running surface due to a piece falling or getting lodged in an incorrect location can cause a train to derail.
 There are also chances of gauge corner cracking leading to metallurgical changes under fatigue loading.

 The derailment also occurs when there is excessive gauge widening.
 Guage widening is a slow process; if not properly monitored, it can result in derailment.
-An extremely wide gauge requires one final failure, such as high speeds, rail misalignment, and extreme traction effects, to cause a derailment.
+An extensive gauge requires one final failure, such as high speeds, rail misalignment, and extreme traction effects, to cause a derailment.

-The guidance system on practical railway vehicles relies on physics, using steering effects on moderate curves.
-When a train moves around a corner, the vertical wheel load puts enough pressure on the train to keep it on the tracks.
-If the wheel experiences lateral force greater than the vertical wheel load towards the outside of the curve, it will cause the wheel to climb onto the railhead, causing the train to experience a flange climbing derailment.
+The guidance system for practical railway vehicles relies on physics, using steering effects on moderate curves.
+When a train moves around a corner, the vertical wheel load puts enough pressure on it to keep it on the tracks.
+Suppose the wheel experiences lateral force more significantly than the vertical wheel load towards the outside of the curve.
+In that case, it will cause the wheel to climb onto the railhead, causing the train to experience a flange climbing derailment.

-Equipment failure is also one of the leading causes of train derailments in the country.
-These can include defective wheels, locomotive bearing, car bearing, suspension, and other car defects and failures.
+Equipment failure is also one of the country’s leading causes of train derailments.
+These can include defective wheels, locomotive bearings, car bearings, suspension, and other car defects and failures.
 An accident can still happen if the train’s employees follow all the necessary safety procedures.

 In the early 1900s, defective wheels were the most common historical failure mode, but with modern technologies, there is a reduction in the incidence of such failures.
 Due to insufficient lubrication, a train’s plain bearings may collapse, resulting in a derailment.
-Although mechanical failure is less common than other causes of accidents, they do happen occasionally.
+Although mechanical failure is less common than other causes of accidents, it happens occasionally.

 Trains are large moving machines that require constant support from towers and control rooms.
 Any small mechanical failure, like a loose bolt or a rail signal failure, can lead to a train accident.

-Human error and negligence are also major causes of train derailments in the country.
+Human error and negligence are also significant causes of train derailments in the country.
 Although these don’t occur that often, the unfortunate reality is that these accidents are preventable.

 Human errors can include the following:

-Sometimes a railroad accident occurs because of the train company’s fault for not following safety regulations, while other times, train accidents occur because of employee negligence.
-Failure to operate the crossing arm properly or failure to turn on the signal light are examples of railway negligence.
+Sometimes a railroad accident occurs because of the train company’s fault for not following safety regulations, while train accidents occur because of employee negligence.
+Failure to operate the crossing arm properly or turn on the signal light are examples of railway negligence.